shelbycopelandjr/osTicket-post/README.md

 Agents are the people who answer the tickets and fix the issues plaguing your organization.
 </p>
 <p>
+In the Admin panel, select the Agents *TAB*, the Agents *SECTION*, and click the Add New Agent button.
+Here, you enter your new agent's contact information, establish login information, what department the belong to, what role within that department, what abilities they have, and any teams they may be a part of.
 </p>
 <br />